eXascaleInfolab/PyExPool/README.md

 	workers  - number of resident worker processes, >=1.
 The reasonable value is
 		<= NUMA nodes * node CPUs, which is typically returned by cpu_count(),
 		where node CPUs = CPU cores * HW treads per core.
-		To guarantee minimal number of RAM per a process, for example 2.5 GB: workers = min(cpu_count(), max(ramfracs(2.5), 1))
+		To guarantee minimal average RAM per a process, for example 2.5 GB: workers = min(cpu_count(), max(ramfracs(2.5), 1))
 	afnstep  - affinity step, integer if applied.
 Used to bind worker to the processing units to have warm cache for single thread workers.